bitcoin-sv/overlay-example/README.md

 ### Prerequisites

-Ensure you have the following installed:

-- Node.js
-- MySQL
-- MongoDB

-Make sure MySQL and MongoDB are running as services on your machine, or on a remote server you have access to.
+Ensure Node.js, MySQL, and MongoDB are installed on your machine.
+MongoDB and MySQL should be running as services either locally or on a server you have access to.

 ### Installation